mohamed-r-1/my-advanced-blog/README.md

 3. **Customization:**
    - You can customize the blog by adding more content or modifying the styles.
    - Edit the HTML and CSS files to fit your needs.
 You can update articles, navigation links, or add more sections.

-## Features

-- **Responsive Design:** The blog layout adapts to different screen sizes using Bootstrap.
-- **Smooth Scrolling:** Provides smooth page scrolling for a better user experience.
-- **Back to Top Button:** Appears when the user scrolls down, allowing quick navigation back to the top.
-- **Contact Form:** A simple form where users can submit their contact information.